Does Drinking Through a Straw Cause Acid Reflux? (Yes — Here's Why)

 The straw-to-reflux pathway happens in four steps.
 Tap each one to see exactly what's happening inside your body.

 The suction mechanism pulls in more than liquid.
 When you create negative pressure to draw liquid up a straw, air is inevitably pulled in alongside it — especially between sips, when the straw tip isn't fully submerged.
 The faster you sip, the more air you swallow.
-This is aerophagia in its most everyday form, and it's happening on every single sip.
+This is aerophagia in its most everyday form, happening on every single sip.
 Source: TUMS / American Gastroenterological Association guidance on gas and bloating

 Your stomach is now inflating like a very slow, very uncomfortable balloon.
 That swallowed air accumulates in your stomach, which stretches its walls to accommodate it.
 Your body registers this distension as pressure that needs to be relieved — and the options are not dignified.
 Source: Hemmink et al., Clin Gastroenterol Hepatol, 2009

 Gastric distension is one of the most reliable triggers of transient LES relaxation.
 The lower esophageal sphincter relaxes in response to the pressure of a distended stomach — your body is trying to vent the air via a belch.
-The problem is, the valve can't selectively release only air.
+The problem is that the valve can't selectively release only air.
 Whatever else is in the stomach can come along for the ride.
 Source: Bredenoord AJ, Practical Manual of Gastroesophageal Reflux Disease, Wiley, 2013

 Once the LES opens, stomach acid goes wherever gravity and pressure send it.
 If you're upright, some acid may still escape — especially if your stomach is full, or if you already have a compromised LES due to GERD, hiatal hernia, obesity, or pregnancy.
 The result is that familiar burning sensation in your chest or throat.
 Heartburn.
 From a straw.
 Source: NIDDK — National Institute of Diabetes and Digestive and Kidney Diseases, GERD overview